 Below the View Screen, there are several groups of push buttons or keys on the front panel.
 The eight keys located directly below the display and labeled with Soft-Keys act as programmable keys.
 The functions of these keys are shown in the display.
-This allows many different functions to be included without an excessive number of separate keys.
+This is supported directly on screen for units with touch screen displays.
+Softkeys allow many different functions to be included without an excessive number of separate keys.
 It also provides complete flexibility for future software features and enhancements.